-Six years ago, SU’s creative writing program didn’t exist.
-Today, it’s flourishing — drawing new students and acclaimed writers to campus, and capitalized on its location’s literary cachet.
+Six years ago, Seattle University’s creative writing program didn’t exist.
+Today, it’s flourishing — drawing new students and acclaimed writers to campus, and capitalizing on its location’s literary cachet.

 A movie of winter licks at the picture window, spongy snowflakes painting a precise pattern of confusion within a frame of henna walls.